dbuzhorkaa/website/content/en/production-premises/ambari.md

 ---
-title: CDAP for Amazon EMR
+title: CDAP for Ambari
-img: /images/get-started/amazon-emr.png
+img: /images/get-started/ambari.png
 description: Installation scripts hosted on Github for running and managing CDAP on an Amazon EMR cluster.
-linkTitle: Get CDAP for Amazon EMR
+linkTitle: Get CDAP for Ambari
 link: #
 weight: 50
 ---